offici5l/MiCommunityTool/script/README.md

 ### How It Works

 Xiaomi opens a limited daily quota at exactly **00:00 Beijing Time (GMT+8)**.
-This script automates the submission process, sending your request at the optimal moment instead of relying on manual timing.
+This script automates the submission process, sending your request automatically

 When you run the script, it will ask you to enter a **delay in milliseconds**.